-- Erie Canalway will pay \$5.00 per child directly to the museum or historical society once the tour is complete.
-The museum or historical society should NOT invoice, or otherwise seek to collect a fee from teachers or the school. - At the completion of a tour, the museum or historical society will submit an invoice to Erie Canalway.
-Invoice must contain: name and address of tour site, name of participating school, tour date, number of students, and total amount of tour fee. - > Turn around on invoices is approximately 30 days. - Please note: Teachers, chaperones, bus drivers, and other adults are not eligible for reimbursement of tour fees.
+- Erie Canalway will pay up to \$6 per child directly to the museum or historical society once the tour is complete.
+The tour provider should NOT invoice, or otherwise seek to collect a fee from teachers or the school for student program fees. - At the completion of a tour, the museum or historical society will submit an invoice to Erie Canalway.
+Invoice must contain name and address of the tour site, name of participating school, tour date, number of students, and total amount of tour fee. - Turn around on invoices is approximately 30 days. - Please note: Teachers, chaperones, bus drivers, and other adults are not eligible for reimbursement of tour fees through Ticket to Ride.
+The tour provider may collect fees for adults, if required.